Build

 Fluctuations in material costs may affect the overall budget.

-Your project manager can learn when the deliveries are due and be on site for them.
+Your project manager can learn when the deliveries are due and be on-site.
 Plus, organise the contractors and suppliers accordingly.

 Labour Shortages

-Availability of skilled labour can be a challenge, and shortages may lead to delays.
+The availability of skilled labour can be challenging, and shortages may lead to delays.

 Retaining skilled workers throughout the project can also be a concern.